Get the latest strategies to protect your revenue in your inbox

 How to spot fake apps

 So, how do you tell a fake app from a real one?
 And how can you detect fake versions of your own app online?
-Here a few key indicators that you should keep an eye out for:
+Here are a few key indicators that you should keep an eye out for:

 • Mistakes

-Fake apps will often contain a number of mistakes in the literature or the user interface (UI).
 Check whether there are any typos or mistakes in grammar.
-This is usually a key indicator that the app is a fake and the content has been hastily typed up by a scammer who hasn’t paid attention to the details.
+This is usually a key indicator that the app is fake and the content has been hastily typed up by a scammer who hasn’t paid attention to the details.

 • Reviews